UU-ER/AdOpT-NET0/docs/source/ForDevelopers.rst

 =====================================
 Developer Instruction
 =====================================
-This page contains general instructions for the developers that are working on the PyHub.
+This page contains general instructions for the developers that are working on AdOpT-NET0.

 Reporting Issues
 -----------------------